Termination of a Provider’s Medicaid Contract May Result in Homeless, Mentally Ill Adolescents

 Will keep you posted.

-Posted on March 6, 2013, in CCME, DHHS, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Mental Health, Mental Illness, North Carolina, Outpatient Behavioral Health, Residential Services, Termination of Medicaid Contract and tagged CCME, Contract, Department of Health, DHHS, Health care provider, Medicaid, Prepayment, United States Department of Health and Human Services.
+Posted on March 6, 2013, in CCME, Division of Medical Assistance, Health Care Providers and Services, Medicaid, Mental Health, Mental Illness, NC DHHS, North Carolina, Outpatient Behavioral Health, Residential Services, Termination of Medicaid Contract and tagged CCME, Contract, Department of Health, Health care provider, Medicaid, NC DHHS, Prepayment, United States Department of Health and Human Services.
 Bookmark the permalink.
 Leave a comment.